Iowa State vs. TCU NCAA Football Odds, Plays and Insights | November 26, 2021

 TCU Stats and Trends

-- TCU is 2-5 against the spread and 5-3 overall when the team puts up more than 21.2 points.
+- TCU is 2-5 against the spread and 5-3 overall in games when it scores more than 21.2 points.

-- TCU is 2-7 against the spread and 5-5 overall when the team amasses more than 306.3 yards.
+- TCU is 2-7 against the spread and 5-5 overall when the team picks up more than 306.3 yards.

 - The Horned Frogs have turned the ball over 15 times this season, two more turnovers than the Cyclones have forced (13).